altocodenl/tagaway/qascript.md

 			- Insert a tag in placeholder with "add existing or new tags"
 			- Click on 'Add tag'.
 			- Click on "Start Upload"
+			- When uploading finished - and not sooner -, green snackbar of "Upload completed successfully.
+You can see the pictures in the "View Pictures" section." should appear.
 			- Click on header "View Pictures" and go to gallery.
 			- Check that files were tagged correctly.
+			- Go back to upload view.
 			- Choose "upload files".
 			- Select a video for upload.
 			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.